davidgiga1993/pollect/README.md

 | exclude      | Name of chips which should be excluded.
 Can be empty                                         |
 | useBaseUnits | Set to `False` to report the raw values in their reported unit (for example mV instead of V) |

+## Kubernetes Network Traffic `K8sNamespaceTraffic`

+Monitors the per-namespace traffic.

+See [Kubernetes Network Insights](docs/K8sNetwork.md) for more details.

 ## DNS server statistics `Bind`

 Bind DNS server statistics.